#WomenInTechTO | A Panel Discussion

 Seema Kapadia is a Manager, Strategy & Technology at Konrad Group.
 Seema worked in the Television and Media industry for over a decade before transitioning into the Digital space.
 As a Manager for Konrad Group, she has overseen some of Canada's largest software builds through managing international teams of UX designers, developers and analysts.
 She continues to lead cross-functional teams from the inception and planning stages to delivery and execution of Agile projects.
 A consummate relationship builder, Seema brings a level of quality and trust that clients love.
 In order to decompress from her high-pressure role, she can be found curled up with a great book, travelling the world, or riding her motorcycle.

-Lindsay Liptok is a seasoned marketer with experience developing high performing teams, managing multi-channel campaigns, and designing consumer-based content strategies.
-Currently, Lindsay is the Senior Marketing Manager at Uber Canada.
-Her team oversees acquisition, engagement, brand, and product-specific initiatives for Ontario.
+Lindsay Liptok is a seasoned Marketer with experience developing high performing teams, managing multi-channel campaigns, and designing consumer-based content strategies.
+Currently, Lindsay is the Head of Marketing for Uber Canada.
+Her team oversees growth, brand, and product initiatives.
 Prior to Uber, Lindsay spent many years at Intel Security (formerly McAfee) and Oracle managing multinational teams responsible for B2B product campaigns and field marketing strategies.

 Our Moderator, Ashley Riske co-launched Kin Community in Canada in 2014 as the Director of Integrated Marketing, leading the company’s sales and client-marketing operations for the Canadian market.
 Kin Community, founded in 2007, is a leading digital entertainment and media company focused on women’s lifestyle content and distribution.